 – Licensure, or eligibility for licensure, with a psychiatric nursing or nursing licensing body in Canada; and

-- A strong foundation in psychiatric nursing demonstrated by: current licensure as a psychiatric nurse (RPN); OR certification as a psychiatric mental health nurse (CPMHN); OR completion of a post-basic psychiatric nursing program.
-Applicants who are unable to demonstrate their foundation in psychiatric nursing through the identified means will be assessed on an individual basis using Prior Learning Assessment and Recognition.
+– A strong foundation in psychiatric nursing demonstrated by: current licensure as a psychiatric nurse (RPN); OR certification as a psychiatric mental health nurse (CPMHN); OR completion of a post-basic psychiatric nursing program.
+Applicants who are unable to demonstrate their foundation in psychiatric nursing through the identified means must demonstrate expertise equivalent to a person who has obtained certification or completed a post-basic program.

-At least two years of practice experience is desirable.
+At least one full-time year of practice experience in psychiatric nursing is required.
 Criminal Records Check, Child Abuse Registry, CPR and current immunization are not required for admission but may be required for specific placements.

 Note: At this point in time, applications from international students are not being considered.